 Bring Lots of Different Things to Do

-Believe it or not, there are a lot of things that you can fit in your carry-on bag to entertain yourself during a long flight.
+Believe it or not, you can fit many things in your carry-on bag to entertain yourself during a long flight.

 I have also read articles about yoga poses you can do on your long flights.
 If you’re so inclined, I think they might be worth a try.

 I’m an aisle girl.
 Though I’m not claustrophobic and have no height excuse for wanting an aisle seat, I prefer not squeezing into a seat where I have to pass multiple people to stretch out to the row.
 Or to go to the bathroom.